Optimizing Incomplete, Large-Scale and Sparse Multi-Graph Matching in Bioimaging: Incomplete to complete transformation

-In the following, we formally state and discuss the \emph{polynomial-time reduction} from incomplete to complete MGM, often mentioned without references or further elaboration in related works, \eg, \cite{yan2016constrained,yan2013joint,yan2015consistency}.
-To transform an incomplete problem with objects $ V^p$, $ p\in[d] $, and costs $ C^{p,q} $, $ p,q\in[d] $, to a complete one with objects of equal cardinalities, we introduce \emph{dummy} vertices, similar to the respective GM reduction in~\cite{haller2022comparative}.
+Here, we formally state and analyze the \emph{polynomial-time transformation} from incomplete to complete MGM, often mentioned without references or further elaboration in related works, \eg, \cite{yan2016constrained,yan2013joint,yan2015consistency}.
+To transform an incomplete problem with objects $ V^p$, $ p\in[d] $, and costs $ C^{p,q} $, $ p,q\in[d] $, into a complete one with objects of equal cardinalities, we introduce \emph{dummy} vertices, similar to the respective GM transformation in~\cite{haller2022comparative}.
 More precisely, given that $|V|$ stands for the \emph{total} number of vertices in the original incomplete problem, we add $ |V|-|V^p|\eqqcolon|\Delta^p| $ dummy vertices $ \Delta^p $ to each object $ V^p $, $p\in [d]$.
 As a result, we construct a complete MGM problem with objects

 and costs